ev2900/OpenSearch_Neural_Search/README.md

 ## Example

- 1. By default machine learning (ML) tasks and models can only run on specific ML nodes.
-Running the API command below we allow tasks and models to also run on data nodes
+ 1. By default machine learning (ML) tasks and models only run on specific ML nodes.
+Running the API command below allows ML tasks and models to run on data nodes

 ```
 PUT /_cluster/settings